jewettaij/visfd/doc/doc_filter_mrc.md

 ```
 filter_mrc -in tomogram.rec \
   -out membranes_tv_clusters.rec \
-  -surface minima 60.0 -surface-best 0.08 \
+  -surface minima 60.0 \
   -surface-tv 5.0 -surface-tv-angle-exponent 4 \
+  -load-progress membranes_tv.rec \
   -connect 1.0e+09 -cvn 0.707 -cvs 0.707 -cts 0.707 -ctn 0.707 \
   -select-cluster 1 -surface-normals-file largest_membrane_pointcloud.ply
 ```
 Note:
-This will generate an oriented point cloud file ("largest_membrane_pointcloud.ply").
-You can use
-[*PoissonRecon*](https://github.com/mkazhdan/PoissonRecon)
-to close the holes in the surface due to the missing wedge:
+Here I assumed that the user has already followed the instructions in [example 1](#Example-1).
+(Consequently, to save time, we used the ("-load-progress")[#--save-progress-FILENAME-and--load-progress-FILENAME] to argument to skip over the time consuming process of detecting the membrane again.)
+This will generate a new file ("largest_membrane_pointcloud.ply") containing a list of points located on the largest surface.
+You can use [*PoissonRecon*](https://github.com/mkazhdan/PoissonRecon) to load this file and close the holes in the surface:
 ```
 PoissonRecon --in largest_membrane_pointcloud.ply \
   --out largest_membrane.ply --depth 12 --scale 2.0